syedmfuad/stock_tweets/README.md

-# stock_tweets
+# stock_tweets: What #fintwitter is talking about

-R shiny app that scans through twitter and extracts tweets that mention the ticker the user specifies.
+Twitter is now has a vibrant community of investors and traders.
+This R shiny app (currently undeployed, but fully functional) takes one of more ticker symbols as inputs and reproduces the most recent/popular tweets mentioning the user specified tickers, produces a social network graph detailing interactions, and a time series of tweet sentiments.